 - Study the Terms and Conditions on your merchant account application, including processing fees.

-- If you have a merchant account for your storefront, see if its platform is compatible with the online software you choose, or vice versa.
+- If you have a merchant account for your storefront, see if the platform is compatible with the online software you choose, or vice versa.

-- Start thinking about the PCI Data Security Standard (DSS) so you are prepared to comply upon approval of your account
+- Review the PCI Data Security Standard (DSS) so you are prepared to comply upon approval of your account.